-The comparison between the optimal and existing designs were performed based on the closest designs.
-The difference in resiliency seen in Figure 8 and Table 1, which show a comparison of the water distribution system, was 0.006, which means that the difference between the existing and optimal designs wasn’t drastic, but the design with 1.2% (0.006)) better resiliency led to better result values in terms of construction cost.
+The comparison between the optimal and existing designs was performed based on the closest designs.
+The difference in resilience shown in Figure 8 and Table 1, which show a comparison of the WDS, was 0.006, which means that the difference between the existing and optimal designs was not drastic.
+However, the design with 1.2% (0.006) better resilience led to better result values in terms of construction cost.

 The existing stormwater drainage network was designed based in the 10-year frequency design precipitation intensity, and the optimization was performed using 30-year frequency flood volume minimization as the objective function.
-Difference between the existing and optimal designs was drastic.
-In particular—it was found that there was a 28.056 × 106 L difference in flood volume at a 30-year frequency design precipitation intensity.
+The difference between the existing and optimal designs was drastic.
+In particular, this study found that there was a 28.056 × 106 L difference in flood volume at a 30-year frequency design precipitation intensity.

 4. Conclusions

-In this study, a multi-objective optimal design approach for a combined water system comprising a WDS, UDS, and WRS.
-To consider the design of the combined water systems, the existing WDS demand was divided into drinking water and water intended for other uses, e.g., flushing toilets, cooling industrial units, gardening, where water for other uses was supplied by the WRS, and the resources of the WRS were assumed based on the capacity of the rainwater storage tank in comparison to the level of precipitation, and the objective functions were applied to the minimum construction cost of these systems, the maximum system resilience of the WDS and WRS, and the minimum flooding volume that would exceed the designed rainfall intensity of the UDS for the three combined water systems (i.e., WDS, UDS, and WRS).
+This study used a multi-objective optimal design approach to develop a combined water system comprising a WDS, UDS, and WRS.
+To consider the design of the combined water systems, the existing WDS demand was divided into drinking water and water intended for other uses (e.g., flushing toilets, cooling industrial units, and gardening), where water for other uses was supplied by the WRS, and the resources of the WRS were assumed based on the capacity of the rainwater storage tank in comparison to the level of precipitation, and the objective functions were applied to the minimum construction cost of these systems, the maximum system resilience of the WDS and WRS, and the minimum flooding volume that would exceed the designed rainfall intensity of the UDS for the three combined water systems (i.e., WDS, UDS, and WRS).
 For the constraints, the minimum nodal pressures for the WDS and WRS and zero flooding in the designed rainfall intensity of the UDS were the factors considered, while the diameters of pipes and conduits were used as the decision variables.
-In brief, the steps of this study included:
+In brief, the steps of this study were as follows:

 The existing designs are vulnerable to flooding and inundation despite all efforts made so far.
-This was confirmed in this study, where the existing and optimal designs for the stormwater drainage system and water distribution system were compared and analyzed.
+This was confirmed in this study, where the existing and optimal designs for the stormwater drainage system and WDS were compared and analyzed.

 In this study, an optimal single-objective design was created for the combined water system.
-The flood volumes produced as a result of the urban inundation analysis program were used as input data in the water distribution system analysis program to derive an optimal design that is superior in terms of both hydraulic stability and design cost.
+The flood volumes produced as a result of the urban inundation analysis program were used as input data in the WDS analysis program to derive an optimal design that is superior in terms of both hydraulic stability and design cost.

-And third, an optimal design was derived for the combined water systems based on the multi-objective optimal design of the stormwater drainage system.
-The increase in the plan resiliency factor was slight compared with the increase in cost, but the results were superior to those of the existing design and the optimal design for the water distribution system in terms of resiliency and pressure.
+An optimal design was derived for the combined water systems based on the multi-objective optimal design of the stormwater drainage system.
+The increase in the plan resiliency factor was slight compared with the increase in cost.
+However, the results were superior to those of the existing design and the optimal design for the WDS in terms of resiliency and pressure.

-In future studies, the multi-objective optimization of WDSs, UDSs, and WRSs should be performed by examining the tradeoffs between the water treatment costs and design cost, system resilience, and CO2 emissions in combined water systems is possible.
-Furthermore, future studies that consider not only hydraulic stability but also water quality safety should assist managers and designers in their decision making by providing various Pareto-optimal solutions.
+In future studies, the multi-objective optimization of WDSs, UDSs, and WRSs should be performed by examining the trade-offs between the water treatment costs and design costs, system resilience, and CO2 emissions in combined water systems.
+Furthermore, future studies that consider not only hydraulic stability but also water quality safety should assist managers and designers in their decision-making by providing various Pareto optimal solutions.